vanesterik/story-lord/README.md

 ## Rationale

 I am writing user stories for various projects on a daily basis.
 This tools helps me to generate user stories based on a specific prompt.
-By lowering the barrier to entry for writing user stories, I can focus on the content of the stories rather than the structure.
+By lowering the barrier of writing user stories, I can focus on the content of the stories rather than the structure.

 ## Name